-110. Stakeholder consultation and participation was an essential process during subproject preparation.
+125. Stakeholder consultation and participation was an essential process during subproject preparation.
 The process of engaging stakeholders and affected people involved key informant interviews, on-site discussions and random field interviews of stakeholders.

-Approach and Methodology for Consultation: The approach undertaken for information disclosure and consultation involved the following key processes:
+Approach and Methodology for Consultation: The approach undertaken for information disclosure and consultation involved the following keyprocesses:

-- Identification of key stakeholders such as primary (direct project influence) and secondary (indirect project influence) stakeholders; - Undertaking expert consultations, interviews and focus group discussions (FGD) with the respective stakeholders; - Undertaking structured on field consultations, interviews and focus group discussions(FGD) with the respective stakeholders; - Assessing the influence and impact of the project on these stakeholder groups; - Summarizing of key findings and observations from the consultations; - 111.
+- Identification of key stakeholders such as primary (direct project influence) and secondary (indirect project influence) stakeholders; - Undertaking expert consultations, interviews and focus group discussions (FGD) with the respective stakeholders; - Undertaking structured on field consultations, interviews and focus group discussions(FGD) with the respective stakeholders; - Assessing the influence and impact of the project on these stakeholder groups; - Summarizing of key findings and observations from the consultations; - 126.
 Preliminary Consultation.
-Public consultations were conducted in August 01, 2021 which were attended by various stakeholders.
-The summary of consultation meeting is attached as Appendix 5.
+Public consultations were conducted in January 2018 and March 2018 which were attended by various stakeholders.
+The summary of consultation meeting is attached as Appendix 7.
 The following are some of the concerns discussed: - (i) Local people will support the project activities; - (ii) The main issue arising from the consultation is that the people of this area suffer huge traffic congestion due to movement of heavy container truck.
 They cannot easily move to the school, hospital, and working places from their residences due to congestion.
 Hence, the people will benefit from the subproject, especially those who are residing alongside the roads; - (iii) The area is dominated by businesses and is about 70%.
 The people in this area depends largely on these businesses, while the rest on services and agricultural cultivations; - (iv) During the construction period short term, the consultees believe that community activities will be affected.
-However, the PIU explained that the project will ensure measures shall be put in place to avoid any negative impact to the community; - (v) It was emphasized that no resettlement and land acquisition will be required for the project.
-However, compensations will be provided to affected persons who will be temporarily disrupted of their businesses during construction; - (vi) It was confirmed with the local stakeholders that there is no protected areas in and around the project areas; - (vii) The project will never impact on natural water body and not contaminate the soil resources.
-It was explained that he project will implement appropriate mitigation measures to ensure the natural water bodies in the area will not be negatively impacted; and - (viii) The participants assured that they welcome the project, and will support/cooperate in all stages of the project works. - 112.
+However, the PIU explained that the project will ensure measures shall be put in place to avoid any negative impact to the community: - (v) It was emphasized that no resettlement and land acquisition will be required for the project.
+However, compensations will be provided to affected persons who will be temporarily disrupted of their businesses during construction; - (vi) It was confirmed with the local stakeholders that there is no protected areas in and around the project areas: - (vii) The project will never impact on natural water body and not contaminate the soil resources.
+It was explained that he project will implement appropriate mitigation measures to ensure the natural water bodies in the area will not be negatively impacted; and - (viii) The participants assured that they welcome the project, and will support/cooperate in all stages of the project works. - 127.
 Future consultations during final detailed design stage.
-The stakeholder consultations during the final detailed design stage will continue to discuss about the subproject, including the implementation of the EMP and SEMP developed for the subproject.
-PMCU, PIU and PDSC will ensure that consultations will be conducted as meaningful per definition of ADB SPS (footnote 17).
-Savar PIU will ensure that these consultations include participation of the representatives of institutional establishments along the subproject road alignments such as schools, hospitals, and religious establishments and mosques.
-These religious establishments or mosques are identified in Appendix 4.
+The stakeholder consultations for the final detailed design stage is not required since no change has been taken place in the final detailed design.